Supplier account management: what are the impacts on cash flow?

 Oct 18, 2024

-Managing the accounts payable and optimizing cash flow are two very closely related topics.
-Today, the goal of all businesses is to ensure their financial health.
-But what does that mean?
+The management of accounts payable and the optimization of cash flow are two closely related subjects.
+Today, the objective of all businesses is to ensure their financial health.
+But what does this mean?

-The financial health of a business is reflected in its cash flow, that is to say, in the amount of all the liquid assets immediately available to it, which allows it to meet its financial obligations.
-Optimizing this cash flow requires a relevant and precise global management.
+The financial health of a company is reflected in the state of its cash flow, that is to say, the amount of all liquidities immediately available that allow it to meet its financial obligations.
+This cash flow requires relevant and precise overall management to be optimized.

-The overall management of a company relies on managing different areas.
-In this article, we will focus on managing accounts payable.
+The overall management of a company relies on the management of different sectors.
+In this article, we will focus on the management of accounts payable.
 This represents how an organization will manage its relationships with its suppliers.
-It is an essential component in the process of optimizing the company's value chain, and it will therefore strongly influence the state of its final cash flow.
+It is an essential component in the process of optimizing the company's value chain and will therefore have a significant influence on the state of the final cash flow.

 What is the role of accounts payable?

-Accounts payable play a real strategic role in the sustainability of a business.
+Accounts payable plays a true strategic role in the sustainability of a company.

 What is accounts payable?

-It is much more than just a list of creditors and primarily represents a process that includes contracts with suppliers, payment terms, and debts to be paid.
-Accounts payable correspond to the way the company manages its relationships with all its business partners on which it relies, whether for its raw materials, products, or services.
-When this management is effective, the fluidity of the supply chain is guaranteed: goods are delivered, and payments are settled, which avoids potential disputes.
+It is much more than a simple list of creditors and primarily represents a process that includes both contracts with suppliers, payment terms, and debts to be paid.
+Accounts payable corresponds to how the company will manage its relationships with all its business partners on which it depends, whether for raw materials, products, or services.
+When the management of this account is effective, the fluidity of the supply chain is guaranteed: goods are delivered, and payments are made, avoiding potential disputes.

-Accounts payable consist of various elements.
-We can identify the number and diversity of suppliers, payment terms, negotiations, supplier debts, inventory volume, and working capital.
+Accounts payable is comprised of various elements.
+We can identify the number and diversity of suppliers, payment terms, negotiations, supplier debts, stock volume, and working capital.

-Accounts payable represent many challenges for businesses that they must face to ensure sufficient cash flow.
+Accounts payable represents for companies a significant number of challenges they must face to maintain sufficient cash flow.

 Negotiation with suppliers

-The commercial relationship between a company and its suppliers is accompanied by a bond of trust.
-Delivering goods means receiving payment in return, although this is not immediate and depends on the established payment terms.
+The business relationship maintained between a company and its suppliers is accompanied by a trust bond.
+Delivering goods means receiving payment in return, although this is not immediate and depends on the payment terms established.

 The capping of these payment terms is set by the commercial code.

-• Unless agreed otherwise between the parties, the payment term is set at 30 days from the date of receipt of the goods or execution of the service.
+Unless agreed otherwise between the parties, the payment term is set at 30 days from the date the goods are received or the service is performed.

-• The term agreed between the parties cannot exceed 60 days from the invoice issuance date.
+The agreed term between the parties cannot exceed 60 days from the date of the invoice issuance.

-• By exception, a maximum term of 5 days at the end of the month from the invoice issuance date may be agreed upon by a contract between the parties.
+By way of exception, a maximum term of 5 days at the end of the month from the date of invoice issuance can be agreed upon by a contract between the parties.

-• In case of periodic invoicing, the agreed term cannot exceed 45 days from the invoice issuance date.
+In the case of periodic invoices, the agreed term cannot exceed 45 days from the date of invoice issuance.

 Many companies tend to negotiate longer payment terms with their suppliers to optimize their final cash flow.
-The goal is to collect receivables from clients before settling supplier debts.
-This method, although widely used, has some drawbacks.
-First, there could be a potential deterioration of the relationship that the company has with its suppliers, which may stem from repeated and abusive negotiations or from non-compliance with set deadlines.
-Furthermore, this method can lead to the company being unable to have a clear view of its real cash flow.
+The goal is to collect customer receivables before settling supplier debts.
+This approach, although widely used, has some drawbacks.
+First, there is potential deterioration of the relationship that the company has with its suppliers, which can be due to repeated and abusive negotiations or failure to comply with the established terms.
+Additionally, this method leads to an inability for the company to have a clear view of its actual cash flow.

-However, while this method of deferring payment terms to suppliers may have its downsides, don’t hesitate to implement it when faced with cash flow issues, and when you’re uncertain if you will be able to meet your debts.
-This way, you can stagger your payments carefully, without taking risks with your cash flow.
+However, although this method of deferring payment terms to suppliers may have some drawbacks, don’t hesitate to implement it as soon as you encounter cash flow problems and are unsure if you will be able to honor your debts.
+You will thus be able to time your payments carefully without taking risks with your cash flow.

-Mastering negotiations with suppliers, which include payment terms, is therefore essential for a company.
-This guarantees a reliable representation of real cash flow and evidently preserves commercial goodwill.
+Mastering negotiations with suppliers, of which payment terms are an integral part, is therefore essential for a company.
+This guarantees a reliable representation of actual cash flow and, obviously, preserves the business relationship.

 Working capital

-Working capital is a financial indicator that informs about the company's ability to meet its long-term obligations without resorting to borrowing.
-Its measurement reflects the financial health of the company and assesses whether it will be able to support its operations and invest in the future.
+Working capital is a financial indicator that informs on the company's capacity to meet its long-term commitments without resorting to borrowing.
+Its measurement reflects the financial health of the company and evaluates whether it will be able to support its operations and invest in the future.

 Working capital can be calculated in three different ways:

-• The first relies on the upper part of the balance sheet:
+The first is based on the top of the balance sheet:

 Working capital = Permanent capital - Fixed assets

-• The second relies on the lower part of the balance sheet
+The second is based on the bottom of the balance sheet

 Working capital = Current assets - Short-term debts

-Working capital = Stable resources from the upper part of the balance sheet (capital, profit, debts + provisions for charges) - Gross fixed assets
+Working capital = Stable resources from the top of the balance sheet (capital, results, debts + provisions for charges) - Gross fixed assets

 These different calculations will lead to three possible interpretations depending on the result obtained.

-• Working capital is greater than 0.
-This means that the company is in good financial health: its long-term investments and current expenses are covered by resources.
+Working capital is greater than 0.
+This means that the company is in good financial health: its long-term investments and current expenditures are covered by the resources.

-• Working capital is equal to 0.
-This means that the company has enough resources to finance its long-term investments, but not enough to finance its current expenses.
+Working capital is equal to 0.
+This means that the company has sufficient resources to finance its long-term investments, but not enough to cover its current expenses.

-• Working capital is less than 0.
-This means that the company does not have enough resources to finance its investments: it is financing its fixed assets through short-term debts, which jeopardizes future financing of its current expenses.
+Working capital is less than 0.
+This means that the company does not have enough resources to finance its investments: it finances its fixed assets with short-term debts, which could jeopardize future financing of its current expenses.

-Good management of accounts payable will benefit the company’s financial resources.
-This will positively impact the result of its working capital, which could even contribute to a positive working capital, and thus to the solvency of the company.
+Good management of accounts payable will favor the company’s financial resources.
+This will have a positive impact on the result of its working capital, which could even contribute to a positive working capital, and thus to the company’s solvency.

-Having a sufficient inventory volume means that the company is able to deliver the product or execute the service immediately.
-This also indicates good cash flow: a company that experiences poor inventory management may find itself overstocked, which can incur additional costs.
+Having a sufficient stock volume means that the company is capable of delivering the product or executing the service immediately.
+This also means good cash flow: a company that experiences poor stock management may find itself overstocked, which could lead to additional costs.

-Effective management of accounts payable requires good inventory management: a company must be able to meet its customers’ demands.
-It is necessary for it to anticipate demand and adjust its supplies closely to avoid both overstocking and stockouts.
-It is thus crucial to monitor the inventory turnover of each of its products.
+Good management of accounts payable involves good stock management: a company must be able to satisfy its customers' demands.
+It is necessary for it to anticipate demand and adjust its supply as closely as possible to avoid both overstocking and stockouts.
+Therefore, it is essential to monitor the stock rotation of each of its products.

-Moreover, storing merchandise generally costs the company as working capital is directly impacted.
+Moreover, storing goods generally costs the company because the working capital is directly impacted.

-To ensure inventory management and a sufficient volume of stock to meet demand, it is essential for a company to establish regular stock monitoring.
+To ensure this management of stocks and a sufficient stock volume to meet demand, it is crucial for a company to establish regular stock monitoring.

 Why is managing accounts payable important for the financial health of the company?

 The way a company manages its relationships with its suppliers will have immediate consequences on its overall performance.
-When relationships with partners are well managed, this often translates into good communication, consistent quality in the delivered products or services performed, increased reactivity to market fluctuations, opportunities for negotiation, or even advantageous payment terms.
+When relationships with partners are well managed, this often translates into good communication, consistent quality of delivered products or performed services, increased reactivity to market fluctuations, negotiation possibilities, as well as beneficial payment conditions.

-On the other hand, when management is not rigorous, this can lead to stockouts, unexpected additional costs due to emergency orders, for example, or even a deterioration of the company's reputation.
+On the other hand, when management is not rigorous, this can lead to stockouts, unexpected additional costs due to emergency orders, for instance, or even a deterioration of the company's reputation.

-For these various reasons, managing accounts payable is important and can, in addition to ensuring financial and operational stability, become a source of performance that elevates the company towards success.
+For these various reasons, managing accounts payable is important and can, in addition to guaranteeing financial and operational stability, become a source of performance that elevates the company towards its success.

 Supplier debts: their impact on cash flow